The ALSO Provider Course is no longer available in the two-day format. That format expired May 31, 2018.

 As with any other professional online course, the course sponsor is responsible for clearly communicating the deadline when all online, pre-course work should be completed.
 If learners do not successfully complete the required online elements prior to the start of the course, they will not be admitted into the live portion.
 Sponsors track in their course dashboard who has accessed the online course and who has completed it.
 It is the sponsor’s responsibility to contact learners who show as incomplete days before the live course until all learners show as ‘complete’ prior to the live course.

-Although, it is expected that learners attend the ALSO Live Course on the date(s) they registered for, we realize emergencies happen.
-The ALSO Online Course is an ALSO product (includes the entire provider manual).
+Although it is expected that learners attend the ALSO Live Course on the date(s) they registered for, we realize emergencies happen.
+The ALSO Online Course is an ALSO product (which includes the entire provider manual).
 If a person purchases it, it cannot be ‘returned.’
 The sponsor will see them on the dashboard and if they do not complete/show for the live course, they are marked as a ‘no show’ on the dashboard before submission.
 Most sponsors have a cancellation policy, but here are a couple of options:

 Yes.
 The online portion has its own evaluation.
 The live portion has one evaluation for all learners.
 This evaluation is available to sponsors on the course materials webpage.
 Evaluations are kept on file by the sponsor for two years.
 Please do not mail evaluations to the AAFP.